Tachytaenius/mathsies/readme.md

 ## Notes

-Operations create and return new types, only changing the fields of a type (like `v.x = 3`) doesn't.
+- Operations create and return new types, only changing the fields of a type (like `v.x = 3`) doesn't.
+- The deterministic functions will be slower and less accurate than whatever your system provides.

 ## Modules